-- New students must complete mandatory academic advising sessions. - Undergraduate scholarship applications are due by July 10. - SAP appeals for continuing students for the summer semester are submitted to the Financial Aid Satisfactory AcademicProgress Committee by July 12 (subject to change). - · Bills are sent in the last week of July.
+- New students must complete mandatory academic advising sessions. - SAP appeals for continuing students for the summer semester are submitted to the Financial Aid Satisfactory AcademicProgress Committee by July 8 (subject to change). - Bills are sent in the last week of July.